-The Schlossberg sighting sparked curiosity online over the Kennedy descendent, considering he does not often make public appearances.
-However, he has stepped out in the limelight over the years to help give out the Profile in Courage Award as a member of the committee.
+Needless to say, the Schlossberg sighting sparked curiosity online over the Kennedy descendent, considering he does not often make public appearances.
+He has stepped out in the limelight occasionally over the years to help give out the Profile in Courage Award as a member of the committee.

 "I'm inspired by my family's legacy of public service," he said in his first live interview on Today in 2017.
 "It's something that I'm very proud of."

-As John Bouvier Kennedy Schlossberg—nicknamed Jack—ventures into the limelight of his iconic American family, there's a few things to know about the last living male descendant of JFK.
+As John Bouvier Kennedy Schlossberg—nicknamed Jack—ventures into the limelight of his iconic American family, here are a few things to know about the last living male descendant of JFK.

 He got his diploma from Yale University in 2015 with a degree in history and a concentration on Japanese history.
 In 2017, he started at Harvard Law School.